Adrian Phillips

-Adrian Phillips (born March 28, 1992) is an American football safety for the New England Patriots of the National Football League (NFL).
-He played college football at Texas and joined the San Diego Chargers as an undrafted free agent in 2014.
+Adrian Phillips (born March 28, 1992) is an American professional football safety.
+He played college football for the Texas Longhorns and joined the San Diego Chargers as an undrafted free agent in 2014.
 During the 2018 season, he earned Pro Bowl and first-team All-Pro honors.
 Phillips joined the Patriots in 2020.

-Early years
+Early life

 Phillips played high school football at Garland High School in Garland, Texas.
 Phillips was an all-state, all-area and two-time first-team all-district selection while playing offense and defense for the Owls.
 He was a member of ESPNU's top 150 national prospects, ranked as the 14th-best athlete by ESPNU and 25th-best athlete by Rivals.
 He recorded 72 receptions for 1,307 yards and 14 TDs, 1,111 rushing yards, 14 rushing TDs, 949 passing yards, five passing touchdowns, 87 tackles, a forced fumble, and three interceptions.

 College career

 Phillips played for the Texas Longhorns from 2010 to 2013.
 He played in 50 games, starting 28.
 He was a 2013 honorable mention All-Big 12 coaches choice.
 Phillips had 206 career tackles and was a team captain in the 2013 season.